How to do a Self Assessment tax return

 Use an online solution to manage your finances

-Using a totally free online accounting software like Bokio makes doing your tax return simple.
+Using an online accounting software like Bokio makes doing your tax return simple.
 When you do all your bookkeeping and invoicing online, Bokio will automatically show you what income is left after your expenses are taken into account.
 This way, you can see how much taxable income you have earned before you fill in your form.
 So, you can prepare by putting money aside to pay your bill to HMRC.

 Store your receipts online to avoid paperwork